scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 I will compare against a basic stop on plateau algorithm with particular choices for ``patience`` and ``num_params``.
-Specifically, I choose a low value for ``patience`` and hence choose to evaluate twice as many hyper-parameters.
-This illustrates the choice between hyper-parameter vs. training time importance: training models for longer with the same computational effort would require a higher value for ``num_params`` and a lower and more aggressive value for ``patience``.
+Specifically, I choose a low value for ``patience`` and hence choose to evaluate twice as many hyperparameters.
+This illustrates the choice between hyperparameter vs. training time importance: training models for longer with the same computational effort would require a higher value for ``num_params`` and a lower and more aggressive value for ``patience``.